 To my guilt, I was a little reluctant to visit Slovenia — because the time was limited and my heart was more drawn to the neighbouring countries of Italy and Austria.
 But since I was travelling by land, and the quickest route between Budapest and Venice was through Slovenia (I didn’t want to enter Croatia holding a Schengen Visa) I decided to make Ljubljana a layover town for me.

 But as I crossed the border and entered Slovenia, from Hungary, I busted a myth and found one of the most useful Slovenia travel tips — don’t compare Slovenia with Eastern or Southern Europe because it is rather organised and neat.
 From public spaces to private homes everything in Slovenia feels in order and well-behaving.

 Unlike the capital towns of Hungary and the Czech Republic, there was nothing wild about Ljubljana either.
 Also, Read My First Impression of Ljubljana.

-So if you are visiting Slovenia for the first time, then read ahead.
-These four significant misconceptions are the most useful travel tips for Slovenia.
+So if you too are visiting Slovenia for the first time, then read ahead.
+Here are some frequent misconceptions, and some useful travel tips for Slovenia.

 Don’t Mix Slovenia And Slovakia